 Timeline views for collections and folders (using verite TimelineJS).

-This package which integrates the Verite TimelineJS application into Plone.
-Providing a beautiful, customizable timeline view for folders and collections.
+This package integrates the Verite TimelineJS application into Plone, providing a beautiful, customizable timeline view for folders and collections.

-It adds a view timeline-view for Folders and new and old-style (ATTopic) Collections (ATTopic).
+It adds a view timeline-view for Folders, new-style Collections, and old-style Collections (ATTopic).

 In addition, it adds a Dexterity behavior for setting timeline dates on content and a schema extender that applies to all Archetypes content (except ATEvent, for which the normal date fields are used).